DSpace/DSpace/dspace-xmlui-mirage2/readme.md

 # Managing dependencies #

-Mirage 2's dependencies are specified in the file `Mirage2/bower.json`.
-Dependencies in this file should be specified according to the rules in the [Bower documentation](http://bower.io/|).
-Note that Bower only downloads the dependencies, nothing more.
+Mirage 2's dependencies are specified in the file `Mirage2/package.json`.
+Dependencies in this file should be specified according to the rules in the [NPM documentation](https://docs.npmjs.com/cli/v7/configuring-npm/package-json|).
+Note that npm only downloads the dependencies, nothing more.
 So if you add other dependencies, you'll still have to reference them.
 That means if it’s a CSS file, import it in `Mirage2/styles/_style.scss`, if it's a javascript file, add it to `Mirage2/scripts.xml`.

-We've used the the `latest` keyword to specify dependency versions in `bower.json` wherever possible because that ensures you're starting with up to date versions when creating a new theme.
+We've used the the `latest` keyword to specify dependency versions in `package.json` wherever possible because that ensures you're starting with up to date versions when creating a new theme.
 However once your theme is going in to production, we strongly recommend replacing `latest` with the actual version numbers being used at that moment.
 That way your production build won't break when a version of a dependency is released that isn't backwards compatible.

 # Multiple themes #